PoonLab/courses/BIOL4289B/likelihood.md

 # How do we search tree space?

-* Needed to develop "rearrangements" to move from one tree to the next.
+* Needed to develop "rearrangements" to move between similar trees.
 * Nearest-neighbor interchange - swap two subtrees that share a common edge:

 ![](NNI.png)